How to Make Biochar with Only a Match (and maybe a shovel too).

 The concept is rather simple, but the details are important.
 I will cover the basic concept below.

 It all began on flat ground.
 It grew into a pit to gain greater air control.
 Wood burns twice, once from wood to char, then from char to ash.
 The second part can only happen with oxygen.
-On flat ground the char produced during burning is hard to protect from oxygen entering from the sides.
-In a pit, the char is covered with more wood as it is produced.
+On flat ground the biochar produced during burning is hard to protect from oxygen entering from the sides.
+In a pit, the biochar is covered with more wood as it is produced.

 Harvesting and grinding the char is a job all unto itself.
 You must be very careful to make sure that all the embers have been extinguished or the entire pile can re-ignite.
 Always follow local fire safety regulations.